Visit our latest live Events and Webinars with experts and get all your questions answered

 4. Start your European adventure

-With an Irish passport in hand, you can buy property, move and travel across the EU with ease.
+With an Irish passport in hand, you can live, work and travel across the EU with ease.
+It’s worth noting that in some countries, you may need to register your residence if you want to stay longer than three months.
 Imagining that beachside villa in Italy?
 The renovation project in France?
 A Greek house with an olive grove, perhaps?
 Whatever you’re dreaming of, with an Irish passport, you’re one step closer to making it yours.

 Summary